aaryanshetty23/RAGmodel-for-AnalyzingPropertyDisputeCases/Problem_statement.md

-# Problem Statement: RAG Model for Indian Property Law Analysis
+# Problem Statement: User-Centric RAG Model for Indian Legal Document Analysis

 ## Context
-The Indian legal system, particularly in the domain of property law, is complex and multifaceted.
-It involves numerous statutes, case laws, and state-specific regulations.
-Legal professionals often spend considerable time researching relevant precedents and statutes for property dispute cases, which can be time-consuming and may lead to overlooked relevant information.
+The Indian legal system encompasses a vast array of statutes, acts, and case laws.
+Legal professionals and researchers often need to analyze specific legal documents relevant to their current cases or research topics.
+The ability to quickly extract relevant information and insights from these documents is crucial for effective legal work.

 ## Problem
-Develop a Retrieval-Augmented Generation (RAG) model that assists legal professionals in efficiently analyzing property dispute cases in India by providing relevant case laws, statutes, and preliminary legal analysis.
+Develop a user-centric Retrieval-Augmented Generation (RAG) model that allows users to select from pre-loaded legal documents, upload their own documents, and then interact with a QAbot to ask questions and gain insights about the content of these documents.

 ## Specific Objectives

-1. **Information Retrieval**: The model should accurately retrieve relevant case laws, statutes, and legal principles related to a given property dispute scenario from a comprehensive database of Indian legal documents.

-2. **Case Law Analysis**: For any given property dispute scenario, the model should identify and summarize the most pertinent previous court decisions, highlighting the key legal principles established or reinforced in these cases.

-3. **Statutory Interpretation**: The model should identify and explain the relevant sections of key property-related acts (e.g., Transfer of Property Act, 1882; Land Acquisition Act, 2013) applicable to the given scenario.

-4. **Preliminary Legal Analysis**: Based on the retrieved information, the model should generate a preliminary analysis of how the relevant case laws and statutes might apply to the given property dispute scenario.

-## Key Challenges

-1. **Data Quality and Comprehensiveness**: Ensure the model's knowledge base includes a wide range of relevant and up-to-date legal documents from various authoritative sources.

-2. **Language Processing**: Handle the nuances of legal language, including complex sentence structures and domain-specific terminology.

-3. **Legal Reasoning**: Develop the model's capability to not just retrieve information, but to apply legal principles to new scenarios in a logically sound manner.

-4. **Accuracy and Reliability**: Ensure the model's outputs are accurate and reliable enough to be genuinely useful to legal professionals, while clearly communicating its limitations.

-## Future enhancements
-1. **Extend to other types of cases**
+1. **Pre-loaded Document Library**: Maintain a curated collection of frequently used Indian legal documents (e.g., Transfer of Property Act, Succession Act) in a vector database.

+2. **Document Selection Interface**: Provide a user interface that allows users to select which pre-loaded documents to include in their current session and upload additional documents as needed.

+3. **Document Upload and Processing**: Implement a system to process and index user-uploaded PDF documents, adding them to the session-specific knowledge base.

+4. **Interactive QAbot**: Develop a QAbot interface that allows users to ask questions about the selected and uploaded documents, receiving relevant and accurate responses.

+5. **Information Retrieval**: Implement a retrieval system that can quickly and accurately find relevant information from the selected and uploaded documents based on user queries.

+6. **Context-Aware Responses**: Generate responses that not only provide relevant information but also consider the context of the user's question and the specific documents they've selected or uploaded.

+7. **Legal Analysis**: Offer preliminary legal analysis and insights based on the content of the selected documents and the user's queries.